-Did you ‘check in’ with an ex in April?
-Or have you rewatched The OC and The Sopranos for the third time, because it’s nice to feel like Jeff Buckley is in the room whilst you eat a tray of melanzane?
-If the answer is neither, then you’ve probably just moved home instead.
-Because familiarity has become everyone’s best friend in 2020.
+Did you ‘check in’ with an ex in 2021?
+Or did you rewatch The OC and The Sopranos for the third time, because it’s nice to feel like Jeff Buckley is in the room whilst you eat a tray of melanzane?
+If the answer is neither, then you probably just moved home instead.
+Because familiarity has become everyone’s best friend for a couple of years now.
 And that goes for restaurants and takeaway too.
 Thankfully, we’ve got a guide to mix things up a bit.
 To break the ten hot wings and fries tyranny.
-From legit Mexican taco specialists, to all manner of hand-pulled noodles, these 24 spots will help prevent that feeling of delivery deja vu.
+From legit Mexican taco specialists, to all manner of hand-pulled noodles, these spots will help prevent that feeling of delivery déjà vu.

 We’re not in the business of overstating things because we’re, like, pragmatic and relatable and all those things.
 But La Chingada is a gastronomic revelation for London and an epiphany in the shape of a taco.
 The little Mexican spot with a kaleidoscopic chicken shop aesthetic makes food that will have you dancing on the pavements of Surrey Quays.
 You want to order the el pastor - chunks of marinated pork, with onion and punches of green and red salsa - and the carnitas and the chorizo too, and also the fried chicken (complete with a deliciously molten chilli and butter sauce) and, well, pretty much everything else.
 Before you ask, here’s the link.

 An undeniable Brixton institution, the Caribbean corner spot has been serving curried goat, jerk, and freshly baked patties since 2003.
 An enormous plate with rice and peas, coleslaw, plantain, and extra jerk sauce is our go-to.
 It’s an unforgivingly flavour-packed plate full of spice and comfort that will make you feel different about delivery.
 Find the link to order here.